Wh1isper/sparglim/README.md

 Sparglim is aimed at providing a clean solution for PySpark applications in cloud-native scenarios (On K8S、Connect Server etc.).

+**This is a fledgling project, looking forward to any PRs, Feature Requests and discussions!**

+🌟✨⭐ Start to support!

 ## Quick Start

 Run Jupyterlab with `sparglim` docker image: